bhusalgokarna/Modular_Base_Coding/README.md

 ### During this process i needed to do following steps:
 ### Rename the columns.
 ### Remove the unnesessory columns.
-### Recheck the data types. and change to them correct data types.
+### Recheck the data types. and change them to the correct data types.
 ### Trim the records.
 ### And feature engineering to the date column

-### Overview
-**This project focuses on analyzing traffic accidents in Belgium over the years 2019 to 2023.
-The data includes various aspects such as the number and severity of accidents, regional and temporal differences, road types, light conditions, and collision types.**

 ## Data Analysis